Your store can be configured to show prices in different currencies and allow customers to check out using their preferred method.

 You can choose to set country-specific prices while selling in multiple currencies.
-If you enable multiple local currencies, you must enter the prices for each currency manually in the pricing tab.
+If you enable multiple local currencies, you must manually enter the prices for each currency in the pricing tab.

 Local currencies are not calculated using an exchange rate.
-For example, you can price the same product at $10.00 USD when transacting in US dollars and EUR 9.00 when transacting in Euros.
+For example, you can price the same product at $10.00 when transacting in US dollars and EUR 9.00 when transacting in Euros.

 How can multiple local currencies benefit me?

 This feature allows you complete freedom and flexibility when it comes to the pricing of your products.
-For example, if you are selling from and within Mexico but also sell to the US market, you can adapt your pricing models to be slightly higher for your US customers than for your Mexican customers.
+For example, if you are selling from and within Mexico but also to the US market, you can adapt your pricing models to be slightly higher for your US customers than your Mexican customers.